Thrifted Men’s Shirt Upcycle Hack in 7 Steps

-5. Sew sides of floral fabric to the back armhole, underarm and side of shirt.
-Break stitches at top corner as you sew and clip fabric as needed to get a square seam at shoulder.
+5. Sew sides of floral fabric to the back armhole, underarm, and side of the shirt.
+Break stitches at the top corner as you sew and clip fabric as needed to get a square seam at the shoulder.

 6. Sew top of stripe fabric to the floral fabric, putting the button down placket at center back as pictured above.
 Sew side seams and press.

 7. Finally, finish the side seams of shirttails with 1/4″ rolled hem.

 I love the finished product and I’m so happy I decided to give this easy dress shirt hack a shot!

 Looking for more upcycle inspiration?
 Check out these other projects you will love:

 Don’t forget to Pin this post for later!